bobbyiliev/101-linux-commands-ebook/ebook/en/content/044-the-su-command.md

 # The `su` command

-In linux, su allows to run commands with a substitute user and group ID.
+In linux, `su` allows you to run commands with a substitute user and group ID.

-When called without arguments, su defaults to running an interactive shell as root.
+When called without arguments, `su` defaults to running an interactive shell as root.

 ## Example :